simov/markdown-viewer/README.md

 In case you've recently added a new origin on one of your devices you'll have to explicitly allow it on your other devices.
 The little refresh button next to each origin is used for that.

+## Disable Content Security Policy

+Some remote origins may serve its content with a `content-security-policy` header set that prevents the extension from executing certain JavaScript code inside the content of the page.
+For example on `raw.githubusercontent.com` certain things such as remembering your scroll position, generating TOC, displaying MathJax or Emojis won't work.

+Using the `Disable Content Security Policy` switch you can optionally tell the extension to strip that header from the incoming request and therefore allow its full functionality to work:

+![disable-csp]

+It's important to note that even if you enable this option, the Content Security Policy header will be stripped **only** for those requests that either have a correct [Markdown Content Type](#header-detection) or URL that matches any of your explicitly allowed origins and their corresponding [Path Matching](#path-matching) regexes.

+Even if you have [Allowed All Origins](#allow-all-origins) and disabled the Content Security Policy at the same time, the header will be stripped **only** for those requests that either have a correct [Markdown Content Type](#header-detection) or URL that matches your explicitly set [Path Matching](#path-matching) regex for the Allow All origin `* *`.

 # Markdown Syntax and Features

 A few files located in the [test] folder of this repo can be used to test what's possible with Markdown Viewer: